 Yes, hands-on science activities for kids are excellent learning experiences.
 But homeschool moms have a lot on their plates.
 And sometimes, the thought of having to figure out the experiments and gather all of the materials together is just too much to add to our other huge pile of responsibilities.
 Wouldn’t it would be nice to just have everything we need show up at the door so that hands-on science experiments weren’t so much work?

-Believe it or not, I just discovered a company which does just that.
+Believe it or not, I just discovered a company that does just that.

 Simple Hands-On Science Activities for Kids

 I received this product for free, but all of my opinions are honest and I was not required to post a positive review.

 MEL Science is a subscription service which makes participating in hands-on science experiments simple!
 It was created by self-proclaimed science geeks who have a desire to teach children about science in an easy, interesting and effective way.
 They found chemistry to be intimidating for many parents to teach at home and so that is their current focus.
 I’m thrilled with that decision because some of my favorite science experiments were from my high school chemistry class!

 When you subscribe to MEL Chemistry, you receive two kits in the mail each month.
 Each set contains 1-3 interesting experiments that we can do with our kids while homeschooling or over the weekend.
 The experiments are completely safe with no explosions or harmful chemicals, which puts my mind at ease.
 They also come with detailed instructions and everything we’ll need to complete the experiments.